flythereddflagg/lpfgopt/README.md

 ```
 If the `unit_test.main()` command produces the above output congratulations!
 You have successfully installed the package!

-<b>System requirements for installation from source using these instructions:</b>
- - Python 2.7

 #### Via setup.py
+Download and unzip the archive or clone it with git.

-Open the main directory where "setup.py" is located and run the following command"
+Open the main directory where "setup.py" is located and run the following command:
 ```bash
 $ python setup.py install     # You may need root priviliges or use the --user tag
 ```